Olamilekan898/Olamilekantexassalary-github.io/README.md

-# Olamilekantexassalary-github.io
+### Access the Project

-Access the project with just one click : https://app.powerbi.com/view?r=eyJrIjoiY2I1MzMwNzItOGMxMC00NjViLTlmMjctZDdlOTg1MTNjOThmIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9
+Explore the project with just one click: [View the project](https://app.powerbi.com/view?r=eyJrIjoiY2I1MzMwNzItOGMxMC00NjViLTlmMjctZDdlOTg1MTNjOThmIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)

-As an analyst I spearheading the Texas State Government salary analysis data.
-Which I orchestrated a comprehensive approach to dissecting and visualizing salary data using advanced Power BI techniques.
-Central to my role was the development and implementation of a diverse range of measures to capture key salary metrics, including agency totals, average annual salaries, monthly salaries, and hourly pay rates.
-Each measure was meticulously crafted to provide granular insights into the intricate landscape of compensation structures within the government sector.
-Leveraging the advanced visualizing capabilities of Power BI, I meticulously dissected total annual salary distributions by ethnicity and gender, unveiling critical insights into potential disparities and informing targeted diversity and inclusion initiatives.
-Moreover, I engineered intricate visuals to showcase average annual salary distributions by ethnicity and gender, offering a comprehensive view of compensation equity across demographic lines.
-Additionally, I crafted visuals to dissect total annual salary distributions by hiring year, enabling precise forecasting for the next five years and empowering strategic workforce planning initiatives.
-Through detailed trend analysis, I identified fluctuations in employee counts by department, providing invaluable foresight into future workforce trends and potential shifts in staffing requirements over the coming years.
-Furthermore, I developed visuals to spotlight the top ten agencies by their average annual salary, shedding light on compensation benchmarks and highlighting areas for optimization.
-Additionally, I meticulously identified the highest-paid employees, providing stakeholders with crucial insights into the organization's compensation landscape.
-Leveraging interactive filters, I facilitated in-depth exploration of average per hour pay by ethnicity and gender, fostering transparency and equity within the organization.
-Moreover, I conducted comprehensive analysis of employee distributions by employment type, encompassing regular full-time, regular part-time, temporary full-time, and temporary part-time positions, enabling nuanced workforce management strategies tailored to the unique needs of each employment category.
-Each measure, visualization, and analysis was meticulously crafted to deliver actionable insights and drive informed decision-making within the Texas State Government, underscoring my expertise in data analysis, visualization, and strategic dec

-*Objectives:*
+---

+As an analyst, I spearheaded the Texas State Government salary analysis project, employing advanced Power BI techniques to comprehensively analyze and visualize salary data.
+My role involved developing a range of measures to capture key salary metrics, such as agency totals, average annual salaries, monthly salaries, and hourly pay rates.
+Each measure was designed to provide detailed insights into the compensation structures within the government sector.

+By leveraging Power BI's advanced visualization capabilities, I meticulously analyzed total annual salary distributions by ethnicity and gender, uncovering critical disparities and informing targeted diversity and inclusion initiatives.
+I also created visuals to show average annual salary distributions by ethnicity and gender, offering a thorough view of compensation equity across demographics.
+Additionally, I examined total annual salary distributions by hiring year, enabling precise forecasting for the next five years and supporting strategic workforce planning.

+Through detailed trend analysis, I tracked fluctuations in employee counts by department, offering valuable foresight into future workforce trends and potential staffing shifts.
+I developed visuals to highlight the top ten agencies by average annual salary, identifying compensation benchmarks and areas for optimization.
+Furthermore, I pinpointed the highest-paid employees, providing stakeholders with crucial insights into the compensation landscape.

+Interactive filters allowed for an in-depth exploration of average hourly pay by ethnicity and gender, promoting transparency and equity within the organization.
+I also conducted a comprehensive analysis of employee distributions by employment type, including regular full-time, regular part-time, temporary full-time, and temporary part-time positions, enabling tailored workforce management strategies.

+### Objectives

-1. *Comprehensive Salary Analysis:* Conduct an in-depth analysis of Texas State Government salary data to uncover key insights and trends.
+- *Comprehensive Salary Analysis:* Conduct a detailed analysis of Texas State Government salary data to uncover key insights and trends.
-2. *Equity and Inclusion:* Identify potential disparities in compensation based on ethnicity and gender to inform diversity and inclusion initiatives.
+- *Equity and Inclusion:* Identify potential compensation disparities based on ethnicity and gender to inform diversity and inclusion initiatives.
-3. *Strategic Workforce Planning:* Forecast future workforce trends and staffing requirements based on historical salary data and employee distributions.
+- *Strategic Workforce Planning:* Forecast future workforce trends and staffing needs based on historical salary data and employee distributions.
-4. *Benchmarking and Optimization:* Benchmark salary levels against industry standards and identify areas for optimization to ensure competitiveness and efficiency.
+- *Benchmarking and Optimization:* Benchmark salary levels against industry standards and identify areas for optimization to ensure competitiveness and efficiency.
-5. *Transparency and Accountability:* Foster transparency and equity within the organization by providing stakeholders with access to detailed salary data and analysis.
+- *Transparency and Accountability:* Promote transparency and equity by providing stakeholders with detailed salary data and analysis.
-6. calculating total number of employees with multiple full time job and those with multiple part time jobs.
+- *Employee Analysis:* Calculate the total number of employees with multiple full-time and part-time jobs.

-*Analysis:*
+### Analysis

-- Utilized advanced Power BI techniques to dissect and visualize salary data, capturing key metrics such as agency totals, average annual salaries, and hourly pay rates.
+- Utilized advanced Power BI techniques to analyze and visualize salary data, capturing key metrics like agency totals, average annual salaries, and hourly pay rates.
-- Conducted detailed analysis of total annual salary distributions by ethnicity and gender, identifying potential disparities and informing targeted diversity initiatives.
+- Conducted a detailed analysis of total annual salary distributions by ethnicity and gender, identifying potential disparities to inform diversity initiatives.
-- Developed visuals to showcase salary distributions by hiring year, facilitating strategic workforce planning and forecasting.
+- Developed visuals to display salary distributions by hiring year, aiding in strategic workforce planning and forecasting.
-- Identified top agencies by average annual salary and highest-paid employees, providing insights for benchmarking and optimization efforts.
+- Identified top agencies by average annual salary and highest-paid employees, providing insights for benchmarking and optimization.
-- Conducted analysis of employee distributions by employment type, enabling tailored workforce management strategies.
+- Analyzed employee distributions by employment type, enabling tailored workforce management strategies.
-- calculating average pay rate by gender and ethnicity .this helps the state to strategize its salary pay structure across different ethnicity and gender.
+- Calculated average pay rates by gender and ethnicity to help the state strategize its salary structure across different demographics.

--
-*Recommendations:*
+### Recommendations

-1. *Diversity and Inclusion Initiatives:* Implement targeted initiatives to address any identified disparities in compensation based on ethnicity and gender, promoting equity and inclusion.
+- *Diversity and Inclusion Initiatives:* Implement targeted initiatives to address identified compensation disparities, promoting equity and inclusion.
-2. *Workforce Planning:* Use forecasting models to anticipate future workforce trends and adjust staffing strategies accordingly to optimize resource allocation.
+- *Workforce Planning:* Use forecasting models to anticipate future workforce trends and adjust staffing strategies to optimize resource allocation.
-3. *Compensation Benchmarking:* Continuously benchmark salary levels against industry standards and adjust compensation structures as needed to remain competitive.
+- *Compensation Benchmarking:* Continuously benchmark salary levels against industry standards and adjust compensation structures to remain competitive.
-4. *Transparency Measures:* Enhance transparency by providing stakeholders with access to interactive dashboards and reports showcasing detailed salary data and analysis.
+- *Transparency Measures:* Enhance transparency by providing stakeholders with interactive dashboards and reports showcasing detailed salary data and analysis.
-5. *Training and Development:* Provide training and support to HR professionals and decision-makers on how to effectively leverage salary data for strategic decision-making and planning.
+- *Training and Development:* Offer training and support to HR professionals and decision-makers on effectively using salary data for strategic decision-making and planning.